eclipse-archived/ceylon-lang.org/documentation/1.1/reference/interoperability/ceylon-from-java.md

 ### Catching Ceylon exceptions

+The root of the exception hierarchy in Ceylon is `ceylon.language::Throwable`, Unlike Java's `Throwable`, `ceylon.language::Throwable` is `sealed` and the only subclasses available to users are `ceylon.language::Exception` and `ceylon.language::AssertionError`.
+In order to best interoperate between the JVM and the JavaScript virtual machines there's is no Ceylon equivalent to `java.lang.Error` (in general JavaScript virtual machine errors are uncatchable and fatal).

-The root of the exception hierarchy in Ceylon is `ceylon.language.Exception`, (a subclass of `java.lang.RuntimeException` at runtime).
-This means that pure Ceylon code can only generate unchecked exceptions.
+The JVM implementation of `ceylon.language::Exception` is a `java.lang.RuntimeException`.
+On the other hand, `ceylon.language::AssertionError` is a `java.lang.Error` at runtime.
+This means that pure Ceylon code compiled for the JVM can only generate unchecked exceptions.

 Impure Ceylon (that is, Ceylon code which access Java code) may throw *any* exception that is thrown by that Java code, including checked exceptions.